apache/arrow/docs/source/developers/guide/index.rst

    Communication is very important.
 You may need some help solving problems you encounter on the way (this happens to developers all the time).
-Also, if you have a JIRA issue you want to solve, then it is advisable to let the team know you are working on it and may need some help.
+Also, if you have a GitHub issue you want to solve, then it is advisable to let the team know you are working on it and may need some help.

    See possible channels of :ref:`communication`.